 As humans, we often want to know the what, then the why (and then the how).
 So, it’s not enough to understand what enterprise service management is – the “why” is important too.
 Here, the “why” can be viewed from two perspectives.
 First, the benefits that organizations reap from the adoption of enterprise service management and, second, the factors that have helped to drive the growth in its adoption.

 Starting with the latter of these, four factors are commonly called out as key enterprise service management adoption drivers:

 - Increasing employee expectations.
 This might have started with what the industry called “the consumerization of IT” but in the last five years, the concept of employee experience has grown in importance.
 Most recently being turbo-charged by the global pandemic’s need for remote and distributed working and the resulting employee reliance on efficient and effective service delivery and support from corporate service providers.
 People often overlook that enterprise service management can be pivotal in improving experiences.

 - Corporate mandates for improved business-function operations and outcomes.
 Both pre- and post-pandemic, teams have been under pressure to improve upon the status quo, with this dovetailing into digital transformation initiatives designed to deliver “better business.”

 - ITSM tool enhancements.
 Quite simply, in the last decade, ITSM tools have become better enablers of enterprise service management.
 From the additional capabilities, through increased flexibility, to specific enablers of multi-departmental use.

 - Increased sales and marketing activity.
-A decade ago, ESM was something that was only talked about when needed.
-Now, many ITSM tool engagements lead with the value of tool use of both IT and other business functions, with this reinforced through greater insight into the ESM successes of other organizations.
+A decade ago, enterprise service management was something that was only talked about when needed.
+Now, many ITSM tool engagements lead with the value of tool use of both IT and other business functions, with this reinforced through greater insight into the enterprise service management successes of other organizations.

 - Process standardization and optimization